Treatments for an uneven face in 2022

-- Photos should be taken and assessed with patient with key markers showed to the patient.
-These will be the points which our doctors will treat to compensate or correct the asymmetry.
+- Photos should be taken and assessed with the patient with key markers shown to the patient.
+These will be the points which our doctors will treat to compensate for or correct the asymmetry.

 - The treatment will proceed with the volumes used at each point representative of the correction required.

-- Depending on your skin condition, the doctor may also suggest some high quality medical grade skin creams or a tightening treatment like Elxiis Elite.
+- Depending on your skin condition, the doctor may also suggest some high-quality medical-grade skin creams.
 These will improve the overall quality of the skin, tightening it and adding to the corrective power of anti-wrinkle injections and hyaluronic acid dermal fillers.

 It all sounds so simple when you put it like this, doesn’t it?
 The critical point of note here is that there are loads of options so an uneven face needn’t be a cause for anxiety anymore.